Irene Papas: Personal life

-In 1947 she married the film director Alkis Papas; they divorced in 1951.
+In 1947, she married the film director Alkis Papas; they divorced in 1951.

-In 1954 she met the actor Marlon Brando and they had a long love affair, which they kept secret at the time.
+In 1954, she met the actor Marlon Brando, and they had a long love affair, which they kept secret at the time.
 Fifty years later, when Brando died, she recalled that "I have never since loved a man as I loved Marlon.
 He was the great passion of my life, absolutely the man I cared about the most and also the one I esteemed most, two things that generally are difficult to reconcile".

 Her second marriage was to the film producer José Kohn in 1957; that marriage was later annulled.
 She was the aunt of the film director Manousos Manousakis and the actor Aias Manthopoulos.

 In 2003 she served on the board of directors of the Anna-Marie Foundation, a fund which provided assistance to people in rural areas of Greece.
 In 2013 she began to suffer from Alzheimer's disease.
-Papas spent her final years in Chiliomodi.
-She died there on 14 September 2022, at the age of 93.
+Papas spent her final years in home care at her niece's house in Kifissia.
+She died there on 14 September 2022, at the age of 93, and was interred at the Chiliomodi Cemetery, Corinthia.